MELDProject/meld_graph/docs/install_native.md

 Take note of the path - this is the path that should be used wherever `<path_to_meld_graph>` appears in the rest of these docs.
 :::

+Then activate your environment by running the following:

 :::{tab-item} Git
 ```bash